-- Full name

-- D.O.B

-- Address

-- Family composition details (including names of parent(s) and siblings)

-- Any key professionals working with the school

-• Factual information about the concerns you have - including access to any chronologies the school has on the child
+- Full name - D.O.B - Address - Family composition details (including names of parent(s) and siblings) - Any key professionals working with the school - Factual information about the concerns you have including access to any chronologies the school has on the child about how a safeguarding issue is being handled within school.

-NSPCC - what you can do to report abuse dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or are concerned about how a safeguarding issue is being handled within school.
 Staff can call 0800 800 5000 8am - 10pm Monday - Friday and 9am - 6pm at weekends, or email help@nspcc.org.uk

+NSPCC - what you can do to report abuse: a dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or are concerned

-Details of MARU can be given to anyone in the school community if they need to report concerns out of school time; i.e. weekend or holidays.
+Details of MARU can be given to anyone in the school community if they need to report concerns out of school time; i.e. weekends or holidays.